explosion/spaCy/docs/source/index.rst

 particularly egregious:

     >>> import spacy.en
-    >>> from spacy.postags import ADVERB
+    >>> from spacy.parts_of_speech import ADV
     >>> # Load the pipeline, and call it with some text.
     >>> nlp = spacy.en.English()
     >>> tokens = nlp("‘Give it back,’ he pleaded abjectly, ‘it’s mine.’", tag=True, parse=False)
-    >>> output = ''
-    >>> for tok in tokens:
-    ...     output += tok.string.upper() if tok.pos == ADVERB else tok.string
+    >>> print(''.join(tok.string.upper() if tok.pos == ADV else tok.string) for t in tokens)
-    ...     output += tok.whitespace
-    >>> print(output)
     ‘Give it BACK,’ he pleaded ABJECTLY, ‘it’s mine.’

-Easy enough --- but the problem is that we've also highlighted "back", when probably we only wanted to highlight "abjectly".
+Easy enough --- but the problem is that we've also highlighted "back".
 While "back" is undoubtedly an adverb, we probably don't want to highlight it.
+If what we're trying to do is flag dubious stylistic choices, we'll need to refine our logic.
+It turns out only a certain type of adverb is of interest to us.

-There are lots of ways we might refine our logic, depending on just what words we want to flag.
+There are lots of ways we might do this, depending on just what words we want to flag.
 The simplest way to exclude adverbs like "back" and "not" is by word frequency: these words are much more common than the prototypical manner adverbs that the style guides are worried about.